uwcartlab/webmapping/Chapter5/readme.md

 Chapter 5: Leaflet Foundation & Using Online Resources
 =====================================================

-Chapter 5 transitions into the second unit for Geography 575, which supports your Leaflet lab assignment.
+Chapter 5 transitions into the second unit for Web Cartography and Visualization, which supports your Leaflet lab assignment.
 With a solid foundation behind you, it is time to make your first interactive web map!
 Chapter 5 includes four lab lessons and ends with Activity 5 requiring you to compile and map spatiotemporal data onto a slippy basemap using Leaflet. js.

 *   In Lesson 1, we introduce the Leaflet open source code library and API documentation, having you complete two tutorials available through the Leaflet website that provide essential background on Leaflet.
 *   In Lesson 2, we discuss how to integrate example code into your interactive web map, adapting several of the Leaflet tutorial scripts to map the _MegaCities.geojson_ file you prepared in Chapter 4.